privatenumber/vue-2-3/README.md

 </script>
 ```

+Here's a [CodePen demo](https://codepen.io/privatenumber/pen/OJXYGya) using Vue 2 components in a Vue 3 app.

 ## 🙋‍♂️ Why?
 - **⛵️ Smooth Vue 3 migration strategy** Incrementally rewrite your components to be Vue 3 compatible!
 - **🔥 Expand Vue 2 and 3 ecosystem** Tap into the vast Vue 2 ecosystem from your Vue 3 app and vice-versa!